official-stockfish/Stockfish/Readme.md

 - lambda is the amount of weight it puts to eval of learning data vs win/draw/loss results.
 1 puts all weight on eval, lambda 0 puts all weight on WDL results.

 ### Reinforcement Learning
-If you would like to do some reinforcement learning on your original network, you must first generate training data using the learn binaries.
+If you would like to do some reinforcement learning on your original network, you must first generate training data using the learn binaries with setting `Use NNUE` to true.
 Make sure that your previously trained network is in the eval folder.
 Use the commands specified above.
 Make sure `SkipLoadingEval` is set to false so that the data generated is using the neural net's eval by typing the command `uci setoption name SkipLoadingEval value false` before typing the `isready` command.
 You should aim to generate less positions than the first run, around 1/10 of the number of positions generated in the first run.
 The depth should be higher as well.
 You should also do the same for validation data, with the depth being higher than the last run.

 After you have generated the training data, you must move it into your training data folder and delete the older data so that the binary does not accidentally train on the same data again.
 Do the same for the validation data and name it to val-1.bin to make it less confusing.
 Make sure the evalsave folder is empty.
 Then, using the same binary, type in the training commands shown above.
 Do __NOT__ set `SkipLoadingEval` to true, it must be false or you will get a completely new network, instead of a network trained with reinforcement learning.
 You should also set eval_save_interval to a number that is lower than the amount of positions in your training data, perhaps also 1/10 of the original value.
 The validation file should be set to the new validation data, not the old data.